Buffalo Niagara International Airport: History

-Buffalo Municipal Airport (as it was then known) opened in 1926 on former farmland, making it one of the country's oldest public airports.
+Buffalo Niagara International Airport opened as Buffalo Municipal Airport in 1926 on former farmland, making it one of the country's oldest public airports.
 The original airport included a small terminal building, one hangar, and four cinder runways, each 3000 ft long by 100 ft wide.
 Passenger and mail service began in December 1927, with service to Cleveland.
-A WPA-built Art Deco v-shaped terminal with a large cylindrical tower began construction in 1938 and was completed in 1939.
-In 1940–41 Curtiss Aeroplane Co. built a manufacturing hangar on the southeast side of the airport (current Buffalo Airport Center property).
-With the onset of World War II, the airport was expanded to facilitate aircraft manufacturing, test and acceptance flight activity, and airline flights.
-The airport had four paved runways: Runway 5/23 was 5630 ft long, Runway 13/31 (now 14/32) was 5730 ft long, Runway 1/19 was 5000 ft long, and Runway 8/26 was 3650 ft long.
+A WPA-built Art Deco V-shaped terminal with a large cylindrical tower opened in 1939, replacing the original terminal.
+At this time, the airport had four paved runways: Runway 5/23 was 5630 ft long, Runway 13/31 (now 14/32) was 5730 ft long, Runway 1/19 was 5000 ft long, and Runway 8/26 was 3650 ft long.
 All of the runways were 150 ft wide.

-A new apron was added a few months later.
-Roadway and parkway improvements were made in the 1940s and 50s.
 Runways 1–19 and 8–26 were closed in the 1950s, and Runway 13–31 was renamed Runway 14–32.

-The terminal's first expansion, to 11 gates, which tripled the terminal's square footage and added a restaurant, was built in 1955.
-In 1959, after being acquired by the Niagara Frontier Transportation Authority (NFTA), the name was changed to the Greater Buffalo International Airport.
-A 1961 renovation/expansion remodeled the main terminal building and built a new control tower and another concourse for American Airlines.
-The first scheduled jets were American and United 727s in 1965; Runway 5–23 was extended northeast from 5645 ft to 8100 ft later that year.
-A second terminal (the "West Terminal") was built in 1971 while it was hoped an all-new airport would be built in the near future.
-The West Terminal was built to last ten years and had nine gates.
+The terminal's first expansion was completed in 1955.
+This addition expanded the terminal to 11 gates, tripled the terminal's square footage and added a restaurant and lounge.
+In 1959, the airport was acquired by the Niagara Frontier Transportation Authority from the City of Buffalo and renamed Greater Buffalo International Airport.

+The terminal received another overhaul in 1961 that added a new control tower and a concourse for American Airlines.
+The first scheduled jet service was American Boeing 727 service to/from New York in 1965; Runway 5–23 was extended northeast from 5645 ft to 8100 ft later that year.
+In 1968, an auxiliary terminal building, West Terminal, was announced.
+Construction began in 1969 and it opened in 1971 with nine gates.
+During this time, an all-new airport to be located in Wheatfield, New York was in the planning stages and so the West Terminal was intended to have a ten-year life expectancy.

-Despite the addition of the West Terminal, the original terminal, the "East Terminal", received one more expansion in 1977.
-New ticket lobbies were built for American Airlines and United Airlines, the original 1938 building was turned into a baggage claim area and jetways were added for the first time.
-In 1982 two gates were added to the north/east end of the West Terminal, used by Eastern Air Lines.
-The landside of the West Terminal was also enlarged and the originally blue building was around that time repainted gray.
+Despite the addition of the West Terminal, the 1939 terminal, now named East Terminal, received another expansion and renovation completed in 1973.
+New ticket lobbies were built for American Airlines and United Airlines, the original portion was turned into a baggage claim area and jetways were added for the first time.
+An expansion and renovation of West Terminal was announced in 1977 and completed in 1982.
+Two gates were added, the front of the terminal received a two-story addition, new ceilings were installed, and the original blue exterior was repainted gray.
+This configuration of the airport remained for the next fifteen years.